tsengia/Variance/README.md

 # Installation
 `pip install -r requirements.txt`

 # Starting the server
 To start the flask webserver, set the `FLASK_APP` environmental variable to `variance.create_app` and then run `flask run`.

 You will then be able to access the API by going to `http://localhost:5000/api`.

+You can also access the Rapid API Doc by visiting: `http://localhost:5000/rapidoc`

 ## Bootstrapping
 Bootstrapping Variance means initializing the database, filling it with default values, and loading any static assets.